marticliment/MagicNumbersSolver/README.md

 1. Download the .py file
 2. Adjust the `NUM_OF_DIGITS` variable.
 This changes the possible digits an input can take.
 Default is 10
 3. Adjust the `REPS` to change how many tests will be run.
-500 reps should finish in a reasonable amount of time (<30secs)
+500 reps should finish in a reasonable amount of time (<30secs for python, <5 secs for pypy)
 3. Adjust the `PRINT_EACH_RESULT` to enable/disable reporting each solved game
 4. Run the script (with pypy preferably) and watch your CPU melt itself.